infinitaslearning/interview-test/README.md

 ### Assignment

-In the pair programming session, you address the features listed above.
+In the pair programming session, you will work on some of the features listed above.
 The structure of the session will be like this:

 - 5-10 minute Q&A with the Infinitas Programmer (To talk about the product and your approach)
 - 35-40 minutes of pair programming